• Skip to main content

 Is There Such a Thing as Too Much Light?

-One of the hardest things to master when using light in low light situations is controlling how much light you need to shoot.
-Most shooters are trained to take their time while lining up their shot to get as close as they can to the target.
-In this situation, it’s actually a hindrance because perfect accuracy is not the goal during low light pistol shooting.
+One of the hardest things to master when using light in low-light situations is controlling how much light you need to shoot.
+Most shooters are trained to take their time while lining up their shots to get as close as they can to the target.
+In this situation, it’s actually a hindrance because perfect accuracy is not the goal during low-light pistol shooting.

 too much light low light pistol shooting techniques